 The experiment was conducted using a standard 19 inch Silicon Graphics monitor.
 Stereo glasses were not used.
-A VRML browser user interface was modified for the experiment.
-A main city window displayed the city.
+A main city window displayed the city in a VRML browser user interface modified for the experiment.
 Subjects used keyboard arrow keys to move forward and backward a fixed distance on each key press, and to turn left and right by a fixed angle on each key press.
 In the worldlet guidebook, subjects used the arrow keys in the same manner to move around in the worldlet.
 Collision detection prevented subjects from passing through buildings and other objects in the city.